• About Us

 Independent Senior Living

-Independent senior living usually means moving into an age-restricted apartment or community (often 55+ or 62+) with your own private unit, optional meals or housekeeping, and built-in safety features, but without 24/7 medical care.
-These communities are typically private housing, sometimes with limited affordable or subsidized options connected to local housing authorities or funded through federal housing programs.
+Independent senior living usually means moving into an age-restricted apartment or community often or with your own private unit, optional meals or housekeeping, and built-in safety features, but without medical care.
+These communities are typically pri

 Read More